jaols/PSJumpStart/ReadMe.md

 - Improved function loading in `.psm1` file with verbose printout for each function location
 - Improved `Get-ModuleHelp` function with object list output and support for `Format-*` commands

+### The future?
+- Improved script signing framework with automated certificate renewal
+- Small tutorial on different types of PowerShell files.
+Main scripts, function scripts and Main script "wrappers".
+- Explore the idea of `Get-ValuesFromJsonMapping`
+- Any other provided suggestion!!

 ### History

 v 1.0.2